nerdondon/hopscotch/README.md

 ### Concurrency

-The first version of this will be a non-concurrent version, requiring an external lock for concurrent writes.
+The initial versions of this will be a non-concurrent version, requiring an external lock for concurrent writes.
 The hope is to iteratively add concurrency features with `Arc`/`RwLock` first and then lock-free methods following.